 As principal, my goal is to make sure every child gets the best education possible in a warm and student-centered environment.
-We have built a strong foundation focused on each scholar and differentiated instruction based on data analysis and the Common core State Standards; we will continue to ensure that each child is prepared for middle school and beyond.
-This year we join several other schools in CMS to become a Personalized Learning School focused on supporting the whole child through increased student responsibility, choice and differentiated instruction.
+We have built a strong foundation focused on each scholar and differentiated instruction based on data analysis and the NC Essential State Standards; we will continue to ensure that each child is prepared for middle school and beyond.
+This year we continue the work we began last year as a Personalized Learning School focused on supporting the whole child through increased student ownership, choice based on their data and differentiated instruction through small groups.
+We will also replace dance, due to loss of funding with a character and cultural special for all scholars to get meaningful social and emotional instruction.
 The partnership between school and home is critical to our success.
 We need you to become a part of our school; to join the Berewick family, where together we can guarantee that the future for all our students is bright.

-These pages in the agenda are designed to give you information to assist us as we work together in this partnership to ensure the best for your child.
+This document is provided to each family as a means to understand the important information for our school.
 Please read it carefully and reference it as needed throughout the school year.
 If you have any questions, please feel free to contact us here at school.

 Thank you for sharing with us your most precious possession!